Kadeemking/Module-6-Challenge/README.md

 ## Description

-I am tasked with creating an app that displays the weather for the city that the user searches for.
-I was able to use the open weather api and apply it to a function in order to recieve the latest weather status as well as the 5 day future forecast.
-Withthis project I developed a better understanding on how to utilize APIs in my code.
+I am tasked with creating a website that displays the weather of a city that the user searches for.
+I was able to use the open weather API and apply it to functions in order to receive the latest weather status as well as the 5 day future forecast.
+With this project I developed a better understanding on how to utilize APIs in my code, how to save and retrieve data stored in local storage, and how to use Bootstrap.

 ## Table of Contents